eduardojdiniz/course-content-dl/tutorials/W1D2_LinearDeepLearning/student/notes.md

 The features of a given model are interpreted as a potential hypothesis about the features that a given brain area might be using to represent the stimulus.

+Illusory correlations: transient overgeneralizations.
+Shallow networks don't suffer from illusory correlations.
+Should we train two types of networks to id illusory correlations?

+The Deep Learning Framework:
+***
+_Objective function:_ Cross entropy loss
+_Learning rule:_ Gradient descent with momentum
+_Architecture:_ Deep Convolutional ReLU network _Initialization:_ He et al. (Scaled Gaussian) _Environment:_ ImageNet dataset
+***
+The correct for GD training loop in PyTorch:

+***
+π: optimizer.zero_grad()
+Ω:  predictions = model(features)
+ß: loss = loss_fun(predictions, targets)
+ø: loss.backward()
+∆: optimizer.step()
+********
+Tuning up training:
+***
+You want **deep, wide, smallish-initialization variance, maximum stable learning rate regime**.

+You will know you are there when:
+* You see a hint of sigmodal learning trajectory.
+* you see internal reps change substantially through learning.
+* multiple retrainings yield nearly identical trajectories and internal reps (especially for wide nets).
+***
+# Outro

+In 11:00 in W1D2 outro it seems the network learns the low frequency Fourier components first and then proceeds to learn the high frequency ones.

+* More complex assumptions of the input (manifold disentanglement): Chung et al., 2018; Cohen, 2020.
+* Rich generative models (input lies in a low-D, curved manifold): Goldt et al., 2019.
+* Training dynamics in nonlinear networks: Jacot et al., 2018; Lee et al., 2019; Arora et al., 2019.